danielledc/peoplewebapp/README.md

 Navigation event: When the navigation event is returned, change the URL hash to the article path, especially to allow bookmarking and storage of the URL in a cookie

+Orientation change: This event returns the orientation of the content, either portrait or landscape.
+When this event is returned, the layout around the iframe is adjusted accordingly